DraLaylaHirsh/MRFprofilesCreation/docs/SomeResults.rst

 ===================================

 Using the profiles created during the secondment, we run Meta Repeat finder on different organisms from the super kingdom Archaea, Bacteria and Eukariota.
 The results of each of them are presented in the following sections.
 Finally, in the last section we can see the repeat presence in a percentage inside all of them.
+All the data used to create the following images is in `here <https://github.com/DraLaylaHirsh/MRFprofilesCreation/blob/24e451c0edbb99804f525ff84763aef7becfe9a7/docs/ZarifaDataSetResults.ods/>`_

 Archaea
 -------